edgeza/resources/[olrp]/stormchaser/README.md

 - `NewsStation`: location & blip for selling data.
 If `qb-target` is running, an interaction zone is added automatically.
 - `Tablet.openKey`: change or disable the default keybind for opening the tablet UI.
 - `WeatherTrigger`: tie storms to specific weather types (default: `RAIN`, `THUNDER`, `OVERCAST`).
 Set `enabled = false` to revert to time-based spawns or toggle `despawnOnMismatch` if you want storms to end when the weather clears.
+- `Tornado`: tune growth speed, scale, wind force, audio behaviour, and particle asset.
+Set `enabled = false` if you prefer storms without the funnel.
+If you use `InteractSound`, set `audio.useInteractSound = true` and provide sound names/volumes.

 ## Gameplay Loop